 Cabernet Sauvignon is arguably the world’s most renowned grape variety for red wine, and the most widely planted.
 It is the most important constituent in red Bordeaux especially those wines of the Médoc, where it is often blended with Merlot and Cabernet Franc.
 Today this grape can be found in nearly every important wine region in the world including Australia, California and Chile where the characteristic complexity and longevity can be found in their top wines.
 Cabernet Sauvignon wines have the potential to age a long time due to the tannins which come from the skins, and they gain in stature if aged in oak.

 Carignan - Black Grape

-Carignan mostly produces wines that have high color, acidity, and tannin, without displaying much distinct flavor or personality.
+Carignan mostly produces wines that have high colour, acidity, and tannin, without displaying much distinct flavour or personality.
 Carignan is useful for adding colour, fleshy tannins and acidity to the southern French blends of Grenache, Syrah and Cinsault.
-Although Carignan can potentially generate generously floral and balanced wine, only a few growers carefully manage vine vigor and limit crop size in order to produce these appealing, interesting, distinctive wines.
-As with many other varietals, older carignan vines seem to produce wines with generally more character and less brutality.
+Although Carignan can potentially generate generously floral and balanced wine, only a few growers carefully manage vine vigour and limit crop size in order to produce these appealing, interesting, distinctive wines.
+As with many other varietals, older Carignan vines seem to produce wines with generally more character and less brutality.

 Carmenère - Black Grape

 Originally a Bordeaux variety, Carmenère is seen increasingly in Chile where it now makes some the country's most distinctive wines.
 Carmenère produces excellent, deep coloured and rich wines with well-rounded tannins and ripe berry fruit flavours.